 - People use Winnipeg Harvest like a free grocery store.

-People call Harvest and make an appointment and can only access emergency food twice a month from the food bank.
+People call Winnipeg Harvest and make an appointment and can only access emergency food twice a month from the food bank.
 They are registered through their Manitoba medical number.
 The emergency food they receive lasts approximately two days.
-15.5% of people needing food through Winnipeg Harvest had only one appointment in 2004, suggesting short-lived emergencies like sudden illness or loss of a job.
+Around 16 per cent of people needing food through Winnipeg Harvest had only one appointment in 2004, suggesting short-lived emergencies like sudden illness or loss of a job.

 - My tax dollars are being wasted at the food bank.

 Winnipeg Harvest does not receive operational funds from governments or the United Way.
 We rely on donations of food, time and money from the community.
 Last year, almost 13.7 million pounds of food moved through our warehouse to neighbourhood food banks.
 Much of this food is inside damaged packages or dented containers but is still of good quality.
 Twenty-five years ago, it would have ended up in the landfill.
 Now this food comes to Harvest to feed the hungry.
 This operates without tax dollars.

 - Children rely on Winnipeg Harvest because their parents waste money gambling and smoking.

 Almost half of the people living in poverty in Canada are single mothers.
 Manitoba continues to have the worst child poverty rate in the country.
 Children are poor because their parents are poor.
 A Canadian study shows after a marriage separation, women immediately lose 23% of family income.
 Poor people spend a disproportionate amount of their incomes on rent and often take money from their food budget to cover shelter expenses.
 Parents who are poor routinely report going without food themselves to make sure their children eat.
 Cigarettes are an addiction and many believe smoking helps reduce depression and suppress appetites.
 Lottery tickets and other forms of gambling are advertised representing the hope of escape.

 - Poor people don’t know how to budget properly.